-Cash and Cars - Hyundai Pay Takes on Paid Parking
+Cash and Cars – Hyundai Pay Takes On Paid Parking

-- Hyundai's new payment platform lets you pre-pay for parking from your car.
+• Hyundai's new payment platform lets you pre-pay for parking from your car.

-- The feature will appear in the Hyundai Kona next year.
+• The feature will appear in the Hyundai Kona next year.

 Set to premiere on the sleek 2024 Hyundai Kona this fall, the Hyundai Pay in-car payment platform is designed to take the pain out of parking.
 We’re all for anything that helps to reduce rage on the road.

-Pay for parking from the driver’s seat
+Pay for Parking from the Driver’s Seat

 Picture this: You're stuck in traffic, looking for a parking spot.
 Stress levels rise, frustration mounts.
 Knuckles whiten on the wheel.
-Kids start to scream.
-But not anymore.
+Kids start to scream but not anymore.
 Thanks to Hyundai Pay, your car's touchscreen becomes a portal to a hassle-free parking experience, no doubt saving countless family days out.

 In cahoots with parking pre-booking service Parkopedia – yes, that’s a thing –, Hyundai Pay is a parking payment system that's changing the game.
 US drivers can now locate, reserve, and pay for parking right from the comfort of their car.
 No need to fumble for loose change or deal with clunky parking meters.
 It's apparently as easy as tapping your touchscreen.

-Universal pain
+Universal Pain

-Now it’s time to state the obvious, or rather point to a survey which uncovers the obvious.
+Now it’s time to state the obvious, or rather point to a survey that uncovers the obvious.
 Parkopedia's 2023 Global Driver Survey revealed that a whopping 94% of drivers faced parking challenges, with 18% experiencing difficulties every time they searched for a spot.
 The survey showed that American drivers are all for in-car parking services.
 In fact, 58% want to hunt for parking through their vehicle, and 68% want to pay for parking via their in-car media system.
 We’re pretty sure that the rest of the world feels the same.

 This ongoing pain features prominently in Hyundai's US marketing for the Kona: